EdJaPe/CSCI345-Course-Materials/assignments/lab2.md

 ### Test your setup

 Verify that SSH is now working on the non-standard port with only SSH keys.
 May require a third account that no keys have been configured to test.
+Small chance we'll need to update the firewall to allow the new port but hopefully will work on Ubuntu as it's not an SE_Linux distro.

 ## Insult your users who mistype passwords using sudo